Omqarrr/ewaste-manage-assist/README.md

 - Feature 3

 In the future we plan to...
+- **Mobile Application for Public Engagement** </br>
+  Create user-friendly mobile application that enables individuals to easily schedule e-waste pickups, receive notificatios about nearby collection points and access educational resources on responsible e-waste disposal.
+- **Sentiment Analysis for Ad Campaings** </br>
+  Based on the user feedback captured at various retail centers, NLP will be used to analyze the sentiments of user feedback to tailor advertising campaigns effectively.
+By understanding the public sentiments, organizations can create advertisements that resonate with the audience and drive positive actions.
+- **Augmented Reality Training** </br>
+Integrate with AR application that provide step-by-step instructions for safely disasembling electronic devices.

 See below for our proposed schedule on next steps after Call for Code 2023 submission.

 ![Roadmap](./images/roadmap.jpg)